Executive Dysfunction: Are Executive Dysfunction And Depression Related?

 • Depression

-In general, it’s related to damage to or deterioration of some parts of the brain.
+In general, executive dysfunction is related to damage to or deterioration of some parts of the brain.
 It can also range widely in severity and duration or frequency based on the main cause.

-Isolating the exact cause of executive dysfunction can be challenging in some cases.
-There are many possible contributing factors and some can be congenital or undiagnosed, making the main source harder to isolate.
-However, research does show that those who have depression or people with ADHD are likely to experience some level of executive dysfunction as a symptom, which might be linked to the prefrontal cortex.
+Isolating the exact cause of executive dysfunction can be challenging in some behavioral therapy cases.
+There are many possible contributing factors, and some can be congenital or undiagnosed, making the main source of executive dysfunction harder to isolate.
+However, a brief review of research does show that those who have depression or people with ADHD are likely to experience some level of executive dysfunction as a symptom, which might be linked to the prefrontal cortex.

 Depression is more than feeling sad.
 It’s a mental illness that can be chronic and persistent, and it can negatively affect the way you think, feel, and behave.
 There are several different types of depression and many different ways it can affect a person.
-To be diagnosed with depression, an individual must exhibit a combination of several of these symptoms for at least two weeks:
+To be diagnosed with depression, an individual must experience several of the following symptoms for at least two weeks:

 • Loss of interest in previously enjoyed activities